CCGenetics/guidelines-genetic-diversity-indicators/README.md

 # Genetic Diversity Indicator guidelines

 This repository host the guideline materials and documentation for the assessment of species genetic diversity using genetic diversity indicators.
-The repository uses the [Just the Docs] theme.

 You can browse the documentation at https://aliciamstt.github.io/guidelines-genetic-diversity-indicators/

 ## Licensing and Attribution

-This repository is licensed under the The Creative Commons CC0 Public Domain [LICENSE].
+This repository is licensed under the The Creative Commons CC0 Public Domain [LICENSE](LICENSE).
+The repository uses the [Just the Docs](https://just-the-docs.com/) theme.

 The documentation was developed by the genetic diversity indicator team.

 If you use any of the materials listed below, please cite: